Posted on

 - provide and pay for personal protective equipment.

-Should an employee get hurt on the job, they will often have a right to workers’ compensation to cover the costs of their work-related injuries.
+Should you get hurt on the job, you will often have a right to workers’ compensation to cover the costs of your work-related injuries.

 Also see SB 321 (The Health and Safety For All Workers Act) that extends OSHA protections to domestic workers.

-Note that in an emergency situation, employers are not permitted take or threaten adverse action against workers for refusing to come or stay at work because they have a reasonable belief the work site is unsafe.[10]
+Note that in an emergency situation, employers are not permitted to take or threaten adverse action against you for refusing to come or stay at work because you have a reasonable belief the work site is unsafe.10

-Many California employees have a right to paid sick leave if they get sick, themselves.
+Many California employers offer paid sick leave if you get sick yourself.

-California law requires full-time employees have access to at least 24 hours – or 3 full workdays – of paid sick leave per 12 months.
-These employees earn paid sick leave at a rate of at least 1 hour for every 30 hours worked.[11]
+California law requires full-time employees to have access to at least 24 hours – or 3 full workdays – of paid sick leave per 12 months.
+You earn paid sick leave at a rate of at least 1 hour for every 30 hours worked.11

 Most employers, however, have more generous sick leave provisions.